Sxy1337/HastebinWrapper-CSharp/README.md

 # HastebinWrapper-CSharp

-A simple API Wrapper for Hastebin/Toptal written in c#.
-I made this wrapper in c# because there was one in almost every language but not c#.
+A basic API wrapper for Hastebin/Toptal.
+This wrapper was written in C# since there was one in practically every other language but not in C#.

-This wrapper was made in maybe half an hour.
-So dont expect clean code.
+This wrapper was constructed in around 30 minutes.
+So don't expect to see pristine code.